-The University will conduct overseas graduation ceremonies in Singapore and Hong Kong in June/July 2005 and Hong Kong in November 2005.
-It is possible that a graduation ceremony will also be held in China at the end of 2005 if sufficient students request to join this ceremony.
+The University will conduct graduation ceremonies in Hong Kong on Sunday 16 July, in Singapore on Tuesday 18 July 2006 and Hong Kong on Sunday 5 November 2006.
+It is possible that a graduation ceremony will also be held in China at the end of 2006 if sufficient students request to join this ceremony.
+Interested students should email: graduation@mq.edu.au

-Local students intending to graduate in either Singapore or Hong Kong should return the Overseas Graduation Ceremony form, which is available on the web and at the Student Enquiry Service, to the Graduation Unit by 4 March for the mid-year overseas graduation ceremonies and 2 September for the end of year overseas ceremony.
+Local students intending to graduate in either Singapore or Hong Kong must return the Overseas Graduation Ceremony form, which is available on the web and at the Student Enquiry Service, to the Graduation Unit by 3 March for the mid-year overseas graduation ceremonies and 1 September for the end of year ceremony in Hong Kong.